ubccsss/ubccsss.org/README.md

 When you submit a PR, we automatically run the [Prettier](https://prettier.io/) code formatter with the [prettier-plugin-go-template](https://github.com/NiklasPor/prettier-plugin-go-template) plugin to help with Go template formatting. **Please ensure you checkout the latest version of your PR after any formatting commits have been made when continuing to work on your PR.**

+To make changes to `.prettierrc`, disable the [Prettifier action on Github](https://github.com/ubccsss/ubccsss.org/actions/workflows/main.yml) before making the PR.

 Additional documentation can be found in the [`docs`](./docs) folder.

 ### Add a new event